josueluna/NAS-Mounter/README.md

 ## Features

-- Mount SMB shares from a NAS using IP address or hostname
+- Mount SMB shares from a NAS using an IP address or hostname
 - Browse available shares from the connected NAS
 - Select and mount one or multiple shares
 - Save credentials securely in the macOS Keychain
 - Remember NAS connection profiles per Wi-Fi network
 - Auto-mount saved shares when connected to a known network
-- Separate mounted shares from selected shares for clearer status
+- Keep mounted shares visually separate from selected shares
-- Menu bar popover interface
+- Use a compact macOS menu bar popover interface
-- Optional Dock icon setting
+- Enable or disable the Dock icon from Settings
 - Launch at Login support
 - Lightweight, focused macOS UI